HIF: The hypergraph interchange format for higher-order networks: Case study

 \subsubsection{Hypergraph Analysis Toolbox}

-For HAT we demonstrate the usefulness of analyzing the publications hypergraph using the eigenvector centrality measure.
-This allows us to analyze node and edge centrality.
-In \ref{fig:HIF_case_study}(a), we compute the centralities of each node and edge.
+For HAT we demonstrate analyzing the publications hypergraph using the eigenvector centrality measure.
+This allows us to analyze node and edge centrality indicating the contributions of each author and publication.
+In Figure~\ref{fig:HIF_case_study}(a), the incidence matrix of the largest connected component of the hypergraph is shown, along with the node and hyperedge centrality measures.
+Each row of the incidence matrix indicates an author (node), and the columns of the matrix correspond to publications (hyperedges).
+HAT computes the centralities of the nodes and hyperedges, displaying them along the corresponding modes of the incidence matrix.